online-go/gtp2ogs/docs/NOTES.md

 #### C :

-on OGS, black player will always get the handicap stones regardless of rank difference (if auto (automatic) komi is selected, the komi will be 0.5)
+on OGS, black player will always get the handicap stones regardless of rank difference (if "Automatic" komi is selected, the komi will be 0.5)

-but you can restrict allowed komi for example to only 7.5 or auto with `--komi 7.5,auto`
+but you can restrict allowed komi for example to only 7.5 or Automatic with `--komi 7.5,Automatic`

 or only 7.5 komi with `--komi 7.5` to play handicap games with 7.5 komi, if your bot does not support 0.5 komi value.